Which Hand to Read for Palmistry? The Answer Changes Based on What You're Looking For

 Your Non-Dominant Hand Isn't Your Destiny, It's Your Baggage

 When figuring out which hand to read for palmistry, your non-dominant hand (usually the left) acts as your starting blueprint.
-Historical texts estimate that 90% of your innate traits and childhood conditioning appear on this hand first (Cheiro, Language of the Hand, 1894).
-It shows the emotional baggage you were handed before you had a say.
+Cheiro's Language of the Hand treats it as the record of innate traits and childhood conditioning — the material you were working with before you had any say in it.
+It shows the emotional baggage you were handed.

 Traditionalists often claim the left hand is "what the gods gave you."
 This implies a fixed fate.
 If your left hand shows a chained heart line, old-school readers might say you are doomed to anxious attachment.
 That is a terrible way to use this system.
 It is not a life sentence.
 It is just your starting stats.